 Completing all courses required in a program does not constitute graduation.
-Graduation involves an official application process which must be initiated by the student.
-The student must indicate intent to graduate by submitting an application for graduation with evidence of payment of the graduation fee to the Office of Graduate Studies by the Graduate deadline.
+Graduation involves an official application process, which must be initiated by the student paying the graduation fee to Student Accounts and, then, completing and submitting the Application for Master's Degree Graduation to Norcross Graduate School by the deadline published in the Graduate Calendar.

 - Preparing for Graduation.
-The term before intended graduation students should review their graduate transcript to make sure all requirements are being fulfilled.
+The term before intended graduation students should review their graduate transcripts to make sure all requirements are being fulfilled.
 A student should have no grade of I when applying for graduation. - Application Deadline.
-When a student's application for graduation and evidence of payment of the required fee are not received in the Office of Graduate Studies by the deadline printed in the Graduate Calendar, the student must wait until the next term to file an application for graduation, and active graduate student status will be required. - Applying for Graduation.
-To apply for graduation, students must have active graduate student status in the term of graduation.
-Application for graduation must be made in the Office of Graduate Studies in the term in which all degree requirements will be completed and by the deadline published in the Graduate Calendar.
-Students can download an application for graduation from the graduate website (www.highpoint.edu/graduate) or obtain one in the Office of Graduate Studies.
-Proof of payment of the graduation fee is required at the time an application for graduation is submitted to the Office of Graduate Studies.
-The graduation fee is for the rental of academic regalia and other costs related to Commencement.
-All students must pay the graduation fee, whether or not they participate in graduation events. - Graduation Clearance Approved.
-Students must have: minimum cumulative GPA of 3.0 for all graduate hours; no incomplete grade; minimum number of graduate semester hours required for the particular program; completion of prerequisite courses, if applicable; an acceptable grade for each graduate course; no financial or library obligation with High Point University; and completion of all requirements within five years of the first enrollment in any graduate class. - Graduation Clearance Denied.
-Students who become academically ineligible in their final terms of enrollment will be dismissed from Graduate Studies.
+The final date for making application for graduation in a particular term is published in the Graduate Calendar.
+When a deadline is missed, the student must wait until the next term to file an application for graduation, and active graduate student status will be required. - Active Student Status.
+Registration for credit, no credit, audit, or fee indicates active student status. - Application Term.
+Application for graduation must be made in Norcross Graduate School in the term in which all degree requirements will be completed and by the deadline published in the Graduate Calendar.

+- Application for Master's Degree Graduation.
+The application for graduation is a downloadable form on the graduate web site (www.highpoint.edu/graduate). - Application Fee.
+The graduation fee is paid to Student Accounts before the Application for Master's Degree Graduation is submitted to Norcross Graduate School.
+Payment of the graduation fee is required of all students who apply for graduation, including students who do not plan to participate in graduation events..
+The graduation fee for master's degree students is for the rental of academic regalia and other costs related to Commencement. - Graduation Clearance Approved.
+Students must have: no eligibility for dismissal status; minimum cumulative GPA of 3.0 for all graduate hours; no incomplete grade; minimum number of graduate semester hours required for the particular program; completion of prerequisite courses, if applicable; an acceptable grade for each graduate course; no financial or library obligation with High Point University; and completion of all requirements within five years of the first enrollment in any graduate class. - Graduation Clearance Denied.
+Students who become academically ineligible in their final terms of enrollment will be dismissed from Norcross Graduate School.
 When clearance is denied, for reasons other than dismissal, students must repeat the application process in the next term if they will still be within their original five years for completing requirements. - Graduation Date.
-The term in which an application is processed and the student is cleared by the Dean of Graduate Studies determines the date (August, December or May) of graduation.
+The term in which an application is processed and the student is cleared by the Dean of the Graduate School determines the date (August, December or May) of graduation.
 This is the date that will appear on the diploma. - Participating in Commencement.
 All degree recipients are expected to participate.
 Students who do not receive official clearance for graduation will not be permitted to participate in any graduation activities. - Receiving the Diploma.
 Formal graduation exercises and the physical awarding of diplomas occur only at the end of the Spring Semester.
 Prior to the issuance of diplomas, the Registrar can verify degree completion.